arimulligan/MentalPedia/README.md

 # MentalPedia
-A website which helps teenagers with their mental health.
+A website which helps kids with their mental health.

 *To run this site on your local machine:*